wso2/open-mcp-auth-proxy/README.md

 ./openmcpauthproxy --demo
 ```

-The `--demo` flag enables a demonstration mode with pre-configured authentication with asgardeo.
+The `--demo` flag enables a demonstration mode with pre-configured authentication with [Asgardeo](https://asgardeo.io/).

 ### 3. Connect Using an MCP Client